-Perhaps the most distinguishing feature of US law with respect to media and entertainment is the robust protection of free speech afforded by the First Amendment to the US Constitution and by state constitution equivalents.
-While US media are not immune to defamation, invasion of privacy and related claims, and there are some restrictions on their ability to gather and report news and information, they enjoy considerably more latitude than is afforded to their counterparts in most other parts of the world.
+Perhaps the most distinguishing feature of US law in respect of media and entertainment is the robust protection of free speech afforded by the First Amendment to the US Constitution and by state constitution equivalents.
+Although US media are not immune to defamation, invasion of privacy and related claims, and there are some restrictions on their ability to gather and report news and information, they enjoy considerably more latitude than is afforded to their counterparts in most other parts of the world.

 Another noteworthy feature of the legal and regulatory framework for the media in the United States is the mix of state and federal government oversight.
-The media and entertainment industries are subject to general oversight under many statutes, such as state and federal laws that protect consumers and competitive markets.
-In some instances, they are also subject to narrower forms of regulation, such as oversight of broadcasters and other media and entertainment companies by the Federal Communications Commission, which regulates interstate and international communications by radio, television, wire, satellite, and cable.
+The media and entertainment industries are subject to oversight under many statutes of general application, such as state and federal laws that protect consumers and competitive markets.
+In some instances, they are also subject to narrower forms of regulation, such as oversight of broadcasters and other media and entertainment companies by the Federal Communications Commission, which regulates interstate and international communications by radio, television, wire, satellite and cable.
 There are manifold issue-specific statutes that affect media and entertainment companies, ranging from the online collection of personally identifiable information about children to advertising of alcohol, tobacco and other products, to cite just a few examples.
-In some areas, such as copyright law, federal jurisdiction is exclusive, and state regulation is preempted.
+In some areas, such as copyright law, federal jurisdiction is exclusive and state regulation is pre-empted.
 In others, such as rights of publicity, rights are provided only under state law, with no federal protection.
 And for many areas, such as antitrust and consumer protection, companies may be subject to regulation and oversight at both the state and federal levels.
 Also worthy of note is the combination in the United States of statutory and common law.
 For example, US copyright law is a creature of federal statute (which codifies certain common law doctrines such as fair use), whereas the 'hot news' misappropriation doctrine is judicially created and derived from general principles of equity.

 Benjamin E Marks is a partner at Weil, Gotshal & Manges LLP.
-The author gratefully acknowledges the contributions of Bruce Rich, who co-authored a prior edition of this chapter.

-This at-times overlapping, patchwork approach sometimes leads to disputes over which the legal regime governs a challenged entity's conduct.
-Tensions frequently arise in connection with respect to the preemptive reach of federal copyright law, which forecloses certain state law remedies if they overlap with federal copyright law and policy.
-Varying state regulation (e.g., of rights of publicity) can also create anomalous results for the media and entertainment industries.
-Rights of publicity, which limit the use of an individual's likeness for commercial purposes without permission, may survive post-mortem for 100 years in one state and not survive post-mortem at all in another.
-The complications this framework of regulation creates in an increasingly interconnected digital world that blurs geographic borders and traditional lines of demarcation between media industries can be confounding.
+This at times overlapping, patchwork approach sometimes leads to disputes over which legal regime governs a challenged entity's conduct.
+Tensions frequently arise in connection with the pre-emptive reach of federal copyright law, which forecloses certain state law remedies if they overlap with federal copyright law and policy.
+Varying state regulation in certain areas can also create anomalous results for the media and entertainment industries, with activity clearly permissible in one jurisdiction expressly forbidden in another.
+For example, rights of publicity, which limit the use of an individual's likeness for commercial purposes without permission, may survive post-mortem for 100 years in one state and not survive post-mortem at all in another.
+This framework of regulation creates complications that are especially confounding in an increasingly interconnected digital world that blurs geographical borders and traditional lines of demarcation between the various sectors of the media and entertainment industries.